appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/edit-ticket-details.md

 3. Select **supportTickets query** from the list of options.

 4. Rename the query to `updateTicket`.
-Click the white space below the query name for a blank query editor.
+Click the white space near the query templates.

 5. Write the following SQL query.
   ```sql